SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_functions.rst

 	    http://www-iri.upc.es/people/ros/ellipsoids.html

-	    The method used to compute maximum volume ellipsoid inscribed in intersection of ellipsoid and polytope, is modified version of algorithm of finding maximum volume ellipsoid inscribed in intersection of ellipsoids discribed in Stephen Boyd and Lieven Vandenberghe "Convex Optimization".
+	    The method used to compute maximum volume ellipsoid inscribed in intersection of ellipsoid and Polyhedron, is modified version of algorithm of finding maximum volume ellipsoid inscribed in intersection of ellipsoids discribed in Stephen Boyd and Lieven Vandenberghe "Convex Optimization".
 It works properly for nondegenerate ellipsoid, but for